lukra1/PL-300-Study-material-compilation-/README.md

-# PL-300-Study-material-compilation-
+# Power BI PL-300 Study material compilation
-This is a compilation of free  resources to learn Power BI and prepare for tge Data Analyst Associate exam
+This is a compilation of free resources to learn

-What is the PL-300?
+Power BI and prepare for the Data Analyst Associate exam using Microsoft provided free resources

 The PL-300 exam validates your ability to connect to a variety of data sources, to prepare, model, clean,